contember/prometheus-rds-service-discovery/README.md

 # 🔎 Prometheus Service Discovery for AWS RDS

 Discover and monitor your AWS RDS clusters effortlessly with this Golang Prometheus HTTP ServiceDiscovery tool. 🚀
-This service solves issues in case you have RDS auto scaling and you need to measure metrics per instance (user cpu time, number of connections etc).
+This service solves issues in case you have RDS autoscaling, and you need to measure metrics per instance (user cpu time, number of connections etc).

 ![GitHub](https://img.shields.io/github/license/contember/prometheus-rds-service-discovery)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/contember/prometheus-rds-service-discovery)